isomerpages/moe-huaminpri/_about-us/School's Information/School's Vision, Mission, and Rules.md

 2. Huaminites are to wear the prescribed school uniform and any modifications to the uniform, socks and school shoes is not allowed.

 3. Huaminites who are Singapore Citizens or Permanent Residents must sing the National Anthem and recite the Pledge.
 Students will take the Pledge with the right fist placed over the heart.

-## **Our Vision and Mission**

-- To Be Passionate Contributors and Self-Directed Learners
-- To Build Nurturing Hearts, Enriching Minds, Inspiring Growths